bhattacharya-a-bt/isotwas/README.md

 To install: `devtools::install_github("bhattacharya-a-bt/isoTWAS")`

-Pre-computing isoTWAS models for 48 GTEx tissues and adult and fetal frontal cortext (PsychENCODE; Gandal et al 2018, Science and Walker et al 2019, Cell) are provided at https://zenodo.org/record/6795947.
+Pre-computed isoTWAS models for 48 GTEx tissues and adult and fetal frontal cortext (PsychENCODE; Gandal et al 2018, Science and Walker et al 2019, Cell) are provided at https://zenodo.org/record/6795947.
 Please cite the manuscript